Filing Operations

 A clerk’s office that is not a queue

-Filings arrive correct and complete, route themselves to the right desk, and post to the record without re-keying.
-Self-represented filers are guided to do it right the first time, so clerks stop rejecting and re-explaining and start clearing the queue.
+Filings arrive correct and complete because the problems were caught before submission, and they route themselves to the right desk and post to the record without re-keying.
+Self-represented filers are guided to get it right the first time, so clerks stop rejecting and re-explaining and start clearing work.
+Service goes out with the filing, proposed orders reach chambers the same day, and the phone stops ringing about where a document stands.
 The counter line gets shorter because most of it never needed to be a line.

 10,000+